SamTheCoder777/E7-RTA-Helper/readme.md

  1. Launch `E7RTAHelper.exe` or `E7RTAHelper` depending on your OS

 > [!IMPORTANT]
-> If you are using BlueStacks of other emulators, you may need to launch E7RTAHelper as admin
+> If you are using BlueStacks or other emulators, you may need to launch E7RTAHelper as admin
 > otherwise the program will not be able to detect your game

 >On Mac, you may need to give permissions such as recording your screen on the security & privacy settings